Top Ten Famous Religious Places In India

 9. Sree Ayyappa, Sabarimala, Kerala

 Sabarimala Temple is one of the most revered and most popular shrines of Kerala and is the most famous and prominent among all the Sastha temples in Kerala.
-Located at the village of Sabarimala, Sri Ayyappa Temple falls in the eastern part of Kerala bordered by Tamil Nadu.
+Located in the village of Sabarimala, Sri Ayyappa Temple falls in the eastern part of Kerala bordered by Tamil Nadu.
 The temple is situated on a hilltop (about 3000 feet above sea level) named Sabarimala in Pathanamthitta district, which is unique.
 The temple is open to people belonging to all religions.
 It is open for worship only during the days of Mandalapooja, Makaravilakku, Vishu and also during the first day of every Malayalam month.

 Swamy Ayyappan Rd, Sannidhanam, Sabarimala, Kerala 689662, India +91 4735 202 048